crcx/nga-c/Naje.md

             file.write(struct.pack('i', memory[j]))
             j = j + 1
 ````

-The final bits load the source file, compile it.
-This is not finished yet.

 An image starts with a jump to the main entry point (the *:main* label).
 Since the offset of *:main* isn't known initially, this compiles a jump to